Life is a journey! So much to learn!!

-Land management activities and techniques for native habitat restoration are endless and diverse!
-Many of them combine art with science which means lots and lots of interesting things are happening here at the Driftless Prairies.
-It seemed a shame to keep them to ourselves, hence the creation of this site.
+Environmental management activities and techniques for restoring native tallgrass prairie are endless and diverse!
+Many of them are a combination of hands on experience and scientific research.
+This means lots and lots of interesting things are happening here at Driftless Prairies and we keep discovering successful new techniques.
+It seemed a shame to keep these to ourselves, hence the creation of this site.
 We have a great time learning about the world around us and experimenting with new things.
 Life truly is a journey!

-We have 4 restored prairies and 5 acres of woods which we have cleared of invasive trees and plants (and continue to monitor), and we planted another 12 acres of prairie on December 13, 2014, after two years of preparing the land.
-Land management is so much work but so much fun!!
+We have 4 restored prairies and 5 acres of woods which we have cleared of invasive species (plants and trees) and we continue to monitor, and we planted another 12 acres of prairie on December 13, 2014, after two years of preparing the land.
+Tallgrass prairie restortion is so much work but so much fun!!

 Most of our work is in ecological restoration and land management but we also have homesteading tendencies.
 We have bee hives on the property, we garden, we make soap & lotion, we forage, and we cook & can.
 Our homesteading tendencies stem from our desire to have quality products with natural ingredients and as an offshoot of the restoration work.